Updated: Apr 5

 We would like to stress that there are a couple of things you should pay attention to when you’re looking at the B/S. No one likes negative numbers in business.
 Some few exceptions e.g. accumulated depreciation account it could be negative.
 When you see negative numbers, it is likely that something was not recorded correctly.
 When you look at the equity section, you want it to be positive, like making sure you’re not borrowing more than your capacity allows.

 A little mention of AR Account Receivables.
 AR reports tell you who owns your money and how much.
 AR is the area a lot of lawyers struggle with.
 This is another reason why we should use software rather than create our own invoices.
 Quickbooks for example.
-When you create invoices in QuickBooks, its automation function can help to remind your clients of payment in a very professional way, help you to track it better.
+When you create invoices in QuickBooks, its automation function can help to remind your clients of payment in a very professional way, helping you to track it better.
 Lawyers don’t want to be bill collectors.
 Yet, sometimes people need to be reminded of what they might forget.

 Some lawyers said they were scared to death when it comes to trust account management.
 If you do it properly, track your records accordingly, you will be okay.
 You want your IOLTA account to be taken care of, that’s when accounting software comes into the picture.